cavaunpeu/willwolf.io-source/content/pages/about.md

 Status: published
 Template: page

 My name is Will Wolf from Philadelphia, USA.
-I currently work as a Machine Learning Engineer at [ASAPP, Inc.](https://www.asapp.com/), building artificial-intelligence products for enterprise.
+I currently work as a Research Engineer at [ASAPP, Inc.](https://www.asapp.com/), building artificial-intelligence products for enterprise.
 Previously, I completed an open-source ["masters"]({filename}/articles/my-open-source-machine-learning-masters-in-casablanca-morocco.md) in machine learning in Casablanca, Morocco, and worked as a Data Scientist at [ShopKeep](https://www.shopkeep.com) in New York City.
 I'm passionate about mathematics, cycling, language and travel.

 I studied Industrial Engineering and Mathematics at Penn State University.
 There, I played ice hockey, enjoyed math classes more than most, and spent two years writing an Honors [thesis](https://honors-prod.sas.psu.edu/catalog/1947) on game theory and group dynamics with Dr. Eli Byrne.
 I graduated in December 2011.